 Archivists and records managers of physical items such as documents, records, etc., avoid processing each item individually.
-Instead, they gather together a group of items that are related in some manner - by usage, by association with a specific event, by timing, and so on - and then perform all of the processing on the group as a unit.
+Instead, they gather together a group of items that are related in some manner -by usage, by association with a specific event, by timing, and so on-and then perform all of the processing on the group as a unit.
 The group itself may be known as a series, a collection, or in some cases as a record or a record group.
 Once assembled, an archivist will place the series in a physical container (e.g., a file folder or a filing box of standard dimensions), mark the container with a name and a reference number and place the container in a known location.
 Information about the series will be included in a label that is physically attached to the container, as well as in a "finding aid" such as an online catalog that conforms to a defined schema and gives the name and location of the series, its size, and an overview of its contents.

-We propose an approach to digital content preservation that leverages the processes of the archival profession thus helping archivists remain comfortable with the digital domain.
-One of the major needs to make this strategy possible is a digital equivalent to the physical container - the archival box or file folder - that defines a series, and which can be labeled with standard information in a defined format to allow retrieval when needed.
-Self-contained Information Retention Format (SIRF) is intended to be that equivalent - a storage container format for a set of (digital) preservation objects that also provides a catalog with metadata related to the entire contents of the container as well as to the individual objects and their interrelationship.
+This document proposes an approach to digital content preservation that leverages the processes of the archival profession thus helping archivists remain comfortable with the digital domain.
+One of the major needs to make this strategy possible is a digital equivalent to the physical container-the archival box or file folder - that defines a series, and which can be labelled with standard information in a defined format to allow retrieval when needed.
+Self-contained Information Retention Format (SIRF) is intended to be that equivalent-a storage container format for a set of (digital) preservation objects that also provides a catalog with metadata related to the entire contents of the container as well as to the individual objects and their interrelationship.
 This logical container makes it easier and more efficient to provide many of the processes that will be needed to address threats to the digital content.
-Easier, more efficient preservation processes in turn lead to more scalable and less costly preservation of digital content.
+Easier and more efficient preservation processes in turn lead to more scalable and less costly preservation of digital content.

-SIRF components, use cases and functional requirements were defined in [1] and further described in [2].
+SIRF components, use cases and functional requirements were defined in [1] SIRF use cases and functional requirements, working draft - version 0.5a and further described in [2] "Towards SIRF: Self-contained Information Retention Format."
 This document goes one step further and details the actual metadata, categories and elements in the container's catalog.
-We also describe how the SIRF logical format is serialized for storage containers in the cloud and for tape based containers.
+The document also describes how the SIRF logical format is serialized for storage containers in the cloud and for tape based containers.
 The SIRF serialization for the cloud is being experimented with OpenStack Swift object storage, and the implementation is offered as open source in the OpenSIRF initiative [3].

 Creating and maintaining the SIRF catalog requires executing data-intensive computations on the various preservation objects including fixity checks, data transformations.
-This can be done efficiently via executing computational modules - storlets - close to where the data is stored.
+This can be done efficiently via executing computational modules-storlets-close to where the data is stored.
 The benefits of using storlets include reduced bandwidth (reduce the number of bytes transferred over the WAN), enhanced security (reduce exposure of sensitive data), costs savings (saving infrastructure at the client side) and compliance support (improve provenance tracking).
-The Storlet Engine [4], is an engine to support such storlets computations in secure sandboxes within the storage system, and can be used to create and maintain SIRF containers.
+The Storlet Engine [4] (see "Storlet Engine for Executing Biomedical Processes within the Storage System"), is an engine to support such storlets computations in secure sandboxes within the storage system, and can be used to create and maintain SIRF containers.